 Empowering Women in the Atlas has three main ongoing projects:

-1- The Hammam community center: A women lead project ($50 000) established through a participatory process for the women of the village of Adghagh that is in the process of setting a multiservice center that includes a health care center, a public bathhouse, and a women’s artifacts center managed by the Association des femmes rurales pour le développement and used by the whole community
+1- The Hammam community center: A women lead project established through a participatory process for the women of the village of Adghagh.
+The project consisted in the construction of a sustainable solar powered, women- run multi service center that includes a health care center, a public bathhouse, an educational center, an administrative office for official documentation, and a women’s artifacts and carpet making workshop. the center is managed by the local women for the benefit by the whole community, more than 1500 people.

 2- Exchange Program for rural youth established with the Municipality of Tingvoll in Norway (EU Erasmus funds) enabling young girls and boys aged between 13-17 to leave the boundaries of their villages and travel abroad for the first time in order to discover another culture, build new friendships, discover the Norvegian education system, and get a training in solar energy that is implemented in the Hammam women led project in Adghagh.